raimohanska/ourboard/YJS_CRDT_WIP.md

 ## TODO

+Must-haves

 -   Build: Jest fails with the lib0 imports
--   Persistence: consider storing CRDT snapshot
--   Persistence: make sure the compactor works
 -   Domain: Currently the initial text "Hello" or "Unnamed area" doesn't get synced in a new text/area.
 Also the JSON data stays in its initial state
--   UI: Show proper username by the cursor when hovering.
-Now shows some large number
--   UI: Add a toolbar.
-Needs some styling - if you now enable toolbar in Quill, it looks broken
 -   UI: Clean up CollaborativeTextView.
 Apply appropriate color etc.
 -   Undo buffer integration
 -   Manage session on the server side: terminate YJS sockets when websocket session is terminated
 -   Performance testing
+-   Playwright tests

+Nice-to-haves

+-   Persistence: consider storing CRDT snapshot
+-   Persistence: make sure the compactor works
+-   UI: Show proper username by the cursor when hovering.
+Now shows some large number
+-   UI: Add a formatting toolbar.
+Needs some styling - if you now enable toolbar in Quill, it looks broken
 -   Storage requirement measurements
--   Playwright tests
 -   Sharing: split the TypeScript y-websocket server into a separate shared module for others to enjoy